-Let’s take a look into how the profile of a bingo player looks today.
+Let’s take a look at how the profile of a bingo player looks today.

-It’s clear the younger generation are playing bingo more, but this increase isn’t happening in traditional bingo halls.
-Research has indicated that 35% of online bingo players are 25-34 years old, while the oldest bracket of those surveyed (55-65-year olds) play online bingo the least.
-At lot of this reasoning boils down to convenience, for bingo is now only a few clicks away for players on websites such as https://www.bingo.paddypower.com/
+It’s clear the younger generation are playing bingo more.
+However, this increase isn’t happening in traditional bingo halls.
+Research has indicated that 35% of online bingo players are 25-34 years old.
+While the oldest bracket of those surveyed (55-65-year olds) play online bingo the least.
+A lot of this reasoning boils down to convenience.
+Moreover, bingo is now only a few clicks away for players.

-Furthermore, now the majority of adults now own a smartphone, it’s uprising they have become the most popular format for tech-savvy bingo players, as they provide the freedom to access the game on the go and even without needing to leave the house.
+Furthermore, now the majority of adults own a smartphone.
+They have become the most popular format for tech-savvy bingo players, as they provide the freedom to access the game on the go.
 Now, it is estimated 47% of bingo fans play via their mobiles, while 42% play on tablets.

-Online bingo provides a larger variety of games, including 30 and 50 ball variants.
-It also focuses on speed, which is very suitable for impatient mobile-first players.
-Quicker games are harder to achieve in bingo halls as they are often stalled by callers, but this isn’t a problem when playing online as everything is automated.
+Online bingo provides a wider variety of games, including 30 and 50 ball variants.
+It also focuses on speed, which is very suitable for mobile players.
+Quicker games are harder to achieve in bingo halls, but this isn’t a problem when playing online as everything is automated.

 Women Still Play More Than Men

 Something doesn’t seem to have changed with bingo is the clear gender preference, with statistics reporting that 80% of bingo players are women.
 However, it appears most of this could be down to the lack of focus bingo brands have on targeting the male audience.

 According to Simon Jones, who has rebranded one of the UK’s most popular bingo sites, marketing is one of the main reasons bingo is failing to attract more male players.
 “All these pink websites and TV ads with women shouting bingo at their laptops are hardly going to change anyone’s opinion on who online bingo is really for.